M-Saadullah/Web-Projects/README.md

 Explore the future of fashion e-commerce with The Outfit - where style meets technical excellence!

 **Note**
-": Please unzip the "bin" folder in "The Outfit(Clean Architecture)\The Outfit\bin.zip" and then use this project.
+:"Please unzip the "bin" folder in "The Outfit(Clean Architecture)\The Outfit\bin.zip" and then use this project.